 Special Educational Needs

 We cater for all children’s individual needs within our curriculum and tailor our styles accordingly.
-Any child that experiences specific difficulties is catered for by the provision of an individual education plan (IEP) in liaison with parents/carers.
+Any child that experiences specific difficulties is catered for by the provision of a support plan in liaison with parents/carers.
 Sometimes external agencies can be involved to support children and offer advice to parents and teachers.
 This may include Educational Psychologists and Speech and Language Support.
-Please see our SEN Policy for more information.
+Please see our SEN Policy and School Offer for more information.

 Gifted and Talented